maximecb/uvm/doc/syscalls.md

 void window_draw_frame(u32 window_id, const u8* pixel_data)
 ```

 Copy a frame of RGB24 pixels to be displayed into the window.
+The frame must have the same width and height as the window.

 ## window_on_mousemove